-This movie was a pleasant surprise.
-For one, it is a romance which isn’t about unrealistic showboating and over the top grandeur gestures.
-It’s heavily about communicating with someone you like or love and attempting to work through the kinks in your relationship.
-Leading to perhaps one of the most likable romantic films I’ve seen.
+This movie might be a pleasant surprise.
+For one, it features a romance which isn’t about unrealistic showboating and over the top grandeur gestures.
+Rather, it’s heavily about communicating with someone you like or love and attempting to work through the kinks in your relationship.
+Leading to perhaps one of the most likable romantic films…

 Bea (Isabelle Fuhrman) | Elizabeth (Anna Camp) | Drew (Justin Chatwin) | Andy (Kyle Allen)

 Kyle Allen reminds me of a young Heath Ledger.

 The happier the memory, the more unlikely it is that you’ll remember it.

 Just because you make it look easy doesn’t mean it is.

 […] Marriage, otherwise known as adjusting expectations for adults.

 One thing I never fully understood with most movies and shows that deal with romance is why there is such an issue with communicating your feelings.
 Granted, it is hard to be vulnerable with someone else and open yourself up to judgement for things out of your control and that you barely understand.
 Yet, it is those moments when you are exposed that can lead to the best moments of your life.

 Which is depicted in this film quite beautifully.
 The romance between Bea and Andy is built off a friendship that has been solid for over ten years.
 So when we watch Bea in this vulnerable state, re-planning the life she thought was going to include her ex, and Andy doesn’t come off like the guy waiting in the wings but someone who genuinely cares about his friend’s mental and emotional sense?
 It allows you to experience one of the cutest romances you may have ever seen.